 Also, FATF said in a statement in February 2014 that Luxembourg has made significant progress in addressing the shortcomings identified in the February 2010 mutual assessment report.
 Thus, it was decided that Luxembourg should be excluded from the regular follow-up process.

-AML Regulations in Luxemborg
+AML Regulations in Luxembourg

 Luxembourg has various laws and regulations to fight money laundering and terrorist financing.
 And, Luxembourg's essential regulator is Commission de Surveillance du Secteur Financier (CSSF).
 CSSF is responsible for overseeing lenders, investment companies, funders, and all other financial regulations.